As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

 You don’t need to have a long experience buying baby bottles before you can select the right one.

-The aim of this guide on best baby bottles is to help you select a bottle that will fulfill your baby’s need and that suit your preferences.
+This best baby bottles guide should help you select the bottle that will fulfill your baby’s need.
+And also one that’ll suit your preferences.